Pipeline YAML Reference#

 , the global values are added at the end of the list

-of the priorities and their conditions defined on a job level.
+of priorities, and their conditions defined on the job level.

 This allows for job-specific priorities to be evaluated first, and only if none

-of them matches will the global ones be evaluated and used.
+of them match will the global vlaues be evaluated and used.

 version: "v1.0"